oceanicsdotio/oceanics.io/content/blog/maine-aquaculture-workforce/index.md

 Though there are over 100 aquaculture businesses, 50% of the current work force is attributable to Cooke Aquaculture fish farms alone, and much of the anticipated growth is in shore-based salmon farms that are still in the permitting process and facing fierce community opposition.

 The points above illustrate divisions in the community.
 Capital vs. labor, large vs. small, engineering vs. farming, trust between companies, desire for educated individuals without a clear path for their advancement or plans to improve compensation.
-The industry ripe for rationalization!
+The industry is ripe for rationalization!

 Ultimately, growth will be driven by: